Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Professional development funding

 ECEs can receive up to $2,000 per year to help cover costs of approved training.
-ECEs must have worked at least 29 hours in at least one month before applying and meet other eligibility criteria (refer to the Funding Guide).
-If an ECE paid for an approved workshop or course themselves, programs can still apply on their behalf and transfer them the received funding.
+ECEs must have worked in a licensed childcare program for a minimum of 720 hours based on eligible wage top-up hours claimed and paid in the last two years by the date of completion of the eligible post-secondary course, workshop or conference (refer to the Funding Guide).
+If an ECE paid for an approved course, workshop or conference themselves, programs can still apply on their behalf and transfer them the received funding, once proof of completion is available.

 Table 3.
 Professional development funding rates (effective September 1, 2021)